Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 ## Validators

-Two new validators join the existing `required`, `minLength`, `maxLength` and `pattern`:
+One new validator joins the existing `required`, `minLength`, `maxLength` and `pattern`.

-- `email` helps you to validate that the input is a valid email (good luck to find the correct regular expression by yourself)
+`email` helps you validate that the input is a valid email (good luck finding the correct regular expression by yourself).
-- `equalsTo` helps you to validate that a field is the same as another one.

 ## Compare select options